-- A boat trip goes to one of the southernmost islands, where you explore remote Jones Lagoon by stand up paddlboard or kayak, looking for baby sharks, sea turtles, jelly fish and other sea life.
+- Paddle on a kayak or paddleboard on one of the southernmost islands, where you explore remote Jones Lagoon by stand up paddlboard or kayak, looking for baby sharks, sea turtles, jelly fish and other sea life.
 From a paddleboard, you can peer into the clear water at the wondrous sea life.
-It’s $89 and is offered daily from Homestead.
+It’s $99 and is offered daily from Homestead.
 Visitor tip: Be prepared for mosquitos even in winter.

 Canoe, paddle board and kayak rentals are available starting at $25 for 90 minutes.
 The park website lists several possible kayaking routes leaving from the visitor center area:

 - Black Point paddle trail guide

 - Crocodile Creek paddle trail guide

 While the Biscayne National Park website does list kayaking to Elliott Key as a possibility, a ranger explained it is seven miles of open water, which is about six hours of paddling if you’re lucky.
 This is a trip for advanced kayakers and perfect weather.

 Biscayne National Park on land

 Admission is free to this national park, and it’s a great place to stop for a picnic because the tables are in shade overlooking Biscayne Bay.

 While here, you can stroll out onto a quarter-mile-long boardwalk that leads to a jetty along the boat channel.
 It’s a scenic walk, past families fishing and wading in the water along the mangroves.

 The visitor center is worthy of a national park, with exhibits to help you identify plants and animals from Biscayne Bay as well as a good account of the human history.
 There are extensive hands-on objects and an informative short video.